tomasvana10/commits2pdf/README.md

 > [!TIP]
 > If using `python` or `pip` doesn't work, try using `python3` or `pip3`.

-- Make a virtual environment and activate it (recommended):
+1. Make a virtual environment and activate it (recommended):

     - Before you make a virtual environment, you should change your current directory to the folder of your repository.
 If you don't know how, read [Changing your terminal's directory](#changing-your-terminals-directory).
+    - If you are on Windows and you cannot activate the virtual environment, try running `Set-ExecutionPolicy Unrestricted -Scope Process` and try again.
 ```
 pip install virtualenv
 python -m venv venv
 MacOS/Unix: source venv/bin/activate
 Windows: venv\scripts\activate
 ```
-- Install the package in your system directory/virtual environment:
+2. Install the package in your system directory/virtual environment:
 ```
 pip install -U commits2pdf
 ```